ketakiii3/AskCanMan/README.md

-This is the repository for Free Raj.
+This is the repository for Canteen Management System that has a friendly chatbot called CanMan.
-Dump all the code for Free Raj here.